Chapter 9 Collaborating with GitHub

 9.3 Create a gh-pages branch (Partner 1)

 We aren’t going to talk about branches very much, but they are a powerful feature of git/GitHub.
 I think of it as creating a copy of your work that becomes a parallel universe that you can modify safely because it’s not affecting your original work.
+And then you can choose to merge the universes back together if and when you want.
 By default, when you create a new repo you begin with one branch, and it is named

 master.
 When you create new branches, you can name them whatever you want.
 However, if you name one